rackerlabs/support-how-to/content/how-to/office-365/setup-exchange-general-365.md

 outlines the server settings for SMTP, IMAP, and POP protocols.

-**Note:** If you are unsure of whether or not your license includes Exchange Online, contact your administrator.
+**Note:** If you are unsure whether your license includes Exchange Online, contact your administrator.

 ### Enable SMTP authentication for Microsoft 365 Exchange Online mailboxes